FoxtrotPerry/react-search-dialog/README.md

 ## Examples

-A couple of examples to get you started!
+A couple of examples to show how simple react-search-dialog is to use.

 ### Basic Usage